chrislo/synth_history/README.md

 # Code samples for: 'A brief history of synthesis'

-These repository contains 6 implementations of classic synthesis techniques using the Web Audio API:
+This repository contains 6 implementations of classic synthesis techniques using the Web Audio API:

 - *Theremin*: A basic monophonic synthesiser where the pitch and volume of a single oscillator are controlled using the mouse pointer, a bit like waving your hands near a Theremin
 - *Additive Synthesis*: Create sounds by adding together sine waves.
 This demo also shows how to achieve polyphony (playing multiple notes at the same time) with the Web Audio API.